eif-courses/hlabgen/experiments/out/TravelAPI/tasks.md

 # Lab Tasks

-1. Implement the CRUD operations for the Booking and Destination entities similar to the Trip entity.
+1. Implement the GetTrip, UpdateTrip, and DeleteTrip handlers in `internal/handlers/trip.go`.
-2. Add simple search functionality for trips based on destination and date range.
+2. Add search functionality for trips based on destination in the GetTrip handler.
-3. Write unit tests for all handlers to ensure they work as expected.
+3. Write unit tests for all CRUD operations in `internal/handlers/handlers_test.go`.